CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

   b.
 If you already have a ruby environment (`2.4.x`) installed on your 'runner' system - you can just do a simple `gem install inspec`, or

   c.
 You can use the AWS SSM suite to run InSpec on your AWS assets - see the InSpec + SSM documation here: https://aws.amazon.com/blogs/mt/using-aws-systems-manager-to-run-compliance-scans-using-inspec-by-chef/

+### Get the CMS AWS Foundations Baseline

+You will need to download the InSpec Profile to your `runner` system.
+You can do this via `git` or the GitHub Web interface, etc.

+  a. `git clone https://github.cms.gov/ispg-review/cms-ars3.1-cis-aws-foundations-baseline`, or
+  b.
+Save a Zip or tar.gz copy of the master branch from the `Clone or Download` button of this project

 ### Setting up dependencies in your Ruby and InSpec Environments

 The profile uses Bundler to manage needed dependencies - so you will need to installed the needed gems via bundler before you run the profile.
+Change directories to your your cloned inspec profile then do a `bundle install`.

+  a. `cd cms-ars3.1-cis-aws-foundations-baseline`
-  a. `bundle install`
+  b. `bundle install`

 ### Getting MFA Aware AWS Access, Secret and Session Tokens